mromano1/Using-Census-API-for-Equity-Analysis/Readme.md

     print ("CSV cannot be written to directory")

 Shapefile successfully written to directory
-TopoJson file successfully written to directory
+GeoJson file successfully written to directory
 CSV successfully written to directory

 # Thanks for giving me the opportunity to teach you all!
 I hope you enjoyed it!